 Alumni Roundtable: Joys and Challenges of Graduate Research (May)

 This forum provides first-year students an opportunity to engage with recent Biosciences alumni and obtain advice on pursuing a rewarding research experience.
 The casual networking dinner includes a keynote from a prominent alumnus and roundtable discussions with 20-25 alumni.

-Graduate Education Forums (TBD)
+Graduate Education Forums (TBA)

 Targeted to first- and second-years, these workshops focus on skills like poster presentations, goal-setting and time management, and making the most of your relationship with your advisor.

 The following list is a sampling of resources available to Biosciences graduate students.

 Health and Wellness

 There is a wide variety of health and wellness resources available to you at Stanford, and we encourage you to take full advantage of them to ensure your success as a graduate student.
 The Vaden Health Center provides free short-term counseling services to students as well as couples.
 You can find information on the Vaden Health Center, health insurance, mental-health services, and other Stanford health services in the Current Students section.

 The Graduate Life Office (GLO) is a comprehensive resource for information and advice on graduate-student life.
 It is housed in the Graduate Community Center (GCC) at 750 Escondido Road (phone: 650-736-7078).
 The GCC also has meeting rooms and a pub.